p3pp3-hash/ginlongfy/README.md

 ## Ginlongfy V1.0
-V0.1 - First public release.
-V1.0 - minors bugfix and improvements to the script.
+What's new: minors bugfix and improvements to the script.

 ## Ginlongfy introduction
 Collect data from a second generation Ginlong Wind and Solar Inverter equipped with a WIFI stick after the discontinue support on Ginlong